top of page

 If you had told me five years ago that I would ever employ a "life coach" much less become something of a coach myself, I probably would have laughed until I choked.

-As an professor and intellectual, not to mention life-long feminist, Leftist and activist, I thought most personal development stuff was politically conservative, not to mention a scam.
+As a professor and intellectual, not to mention life-long feminist and sometime-union activist, I thought most personal development stuff was politically conservative, not to mention a scam.
 I was profoundly allergic to anything woo.
 I was the only person I knew who found Brené Brown annoying.

 DSC_1095.jpg